 The Future for Data Analysis Professionals

-For example, much of the power and value of the IoT is in the data it creates, and despite the great amount of attention it’s getting today, the IoT is really still in its infancy.
-According to McKinsey, in 2015 the total IoT market (hardware, software and solutions) was $900 million.
-By 2020 — just five years later — the same market will grow to $3.7 billion, with market revenue expected to exceed $470 billion.
+For example, much of the power and value of the IoT is in the data it creates, and despite the great amount of attention it’s getting today, the IoT is still in its infancy.
+According to the International Data Corporation (IDC), worldwide spending on IoT will reach roughly $805.7 billion in 2023 and will likely surpass $1 trillion in 2026.
 The surging demand for data analysis professionals reflects the tremendous growth rate these projections illustrate.

 It is likely, therefore, that today’s shortage of MBAs with data analysis skills will continue for the foreseeable future.

-Learn more about the University of Southern Indiana’s MBA – Data Analytics Online.
+Learn more about the University of Southern Indiana’s online MBA in Data Analytics program.